lzx932001/C-Programming-Project-1/README.md

 either the player defeated the final boss, or the enemy kill the player.
 When a player first enters the game, hit points is set to 100 and weapon is “Hoe”.

-This project is only for assignment purpose
+This project is only for assignment purpose.

+Note: The music file is too big to upload to GitHub, so remember to remove the music file from the code